deniskabana/btr-fe-challenge/frontend/README.md

 - I **intentionally** chose to use BT's requested frameworks and tech, since I found it to be a fun little challenge to push myself.
 It worked, I had fun!
 - I use yarn@4.0.2 (stable) as my go-to package manager and Node.js v20.6.0 (stable)
 - I changed the default port from 3000 to 3091 on the frontend, so that it doesn't conflict with my other projects.
 This wouldn't have been done in a team environment.
+- My go-to structure in Next.js project is **feature-splitting**.
+Encapsulating and isolating most logic of a tuple in a single place.
 - In any real project, I would **always** end up with CSS-in-JS approach for it's flexible nature and DX/UX benefits.
 Sass modules do not offer any type safety or auto-completion.
 - Known bug: transition of button icons